 3. Third-Party Sellers Drive a Majority of Sales

 You may wonder if selling on Amazon works, or if third-party sellers aren’t the first preference for Amazon shoppers.
-But as of Q2 2017, according to Statista, third-party sellers became responsible for the majority (51%) of units sold on Amazon.
+But as of Q2 2018, third-party sellers became responsible for the majority (51%) of units sold on Amazon, according to BigCommerce.

 That’s right – companies other than Amazon are selling more products on Amazon than Amazon itself.